 - bring transparency between team members resulting in better planning and resource allocation.
 It also helps all team members to be “in agreement” with what needs to be exchanged and how integration must happen thus reducing unnecessary friction.

-Jira integrations can just make this seemingly difficult task look like a walk in the park where you take a break from manual ways of doing things to automating them.
+Jira integrations can just make this seemingly difficult task look like a walk in the park where you take a break from manual ways of doing things to automate them.

 But before we start walking that path (literally), let’s quickly have a look at the different use cases you can possibly carry out with Jira integrations.